eformsignen/eformsignen.github.io/help/chapter1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways to create a document from a template: uploading a
-file on eformsign and creating a template using Web Form Designer, and
+file to eformsign and creating a template using Web Form Designer, and
-creating a template using Microsoft Office using Form Builder (MS Office add-in) and
+creating a template using eformsign for Microsoft Office and
-uploading it on eformsign.
+uploading it to eformsign.

 1. **Using Web Form Designer**